TOUR THE "FINEST HOTEL ON THE LINE"

 FIRST AND LAST STOP SALOON

-The saloon was remodeled in 1889, just three years after the hotel was built.
+The saloon was remodeled in 1889, just three years after the hotel was rebuilt after the fire.
 The newly re-branded First and Last Stop Saloon celebrated its opening day on a Sunday morning, making sure to be closed by noon!
+The saloon is now acting as a guest lounge for our overnight stay guests.

 The 75-foot long, pressed tin ceiling ballroom comes with many delightful stories.
 The earliest surrounds a "Grand Masquerade Ball" held in 1886.
 Tickets were twenty-five cents and the proceeds were donated to the German School Clock Tower Fund.
 You can still hear the clock ringing on the hour from Schiller Street today.